TriplyDB/Documentation/docs/triply-etl/declare/index.md

 import { epsg } from '@triplyetl/etl/vocab'
 ```

-Such IRIs that denote coordinate reference systems can be used in several geospatial functions, for example in the [`geojsonToWkt()`](/docs/triply-etl/transform/ratt#geojsontowkt) function:
+Such IRIs that denote coordinate reference systems can be used in several geospatial functions, for example in transformation function [geojsonToWkt()](/docs/triply-etl/transform/ratt#geojsontowkt):

 ```ts
 geojsonToWkt({